phil-stein/mooh_engine/README.md

     - [ ] load shaders from zip
     - [ ] load cubemaps from zip
     - [ ] handle missing assets
-  - [ ] release system
-    - [ ] package assets & exe
-      - obv, just the custom / needed assets
-      - archive if done yet
-    - [ ] set asset_path to cwd/assets
-    - [ ] maybe check if folder build_01 exist and name build_02, etc.
-    - [ ] put date in folder / exe name or .txt file or some
+  - [ ] hot-reload shaders
   - [ ] make entities have 'local variables'
     - ents have init_f and update_f, but no local data if i set speed in on init_f, it affects all entities with that init_f i also cant set it from anywhere else, unless i make a function specific to that
-    - maybe make void struct with X size and cast it to ones with actual members
+    - maybe make void struct with X size and cast it to ones with actual members, all ents have more data though
     - struct { int[5] }data; struc{ u32 bool vec3 }data_player,
       ((data_player)entity_t.data).member
     - [ ] f.e. use it to set speed/orientation/target/color/.etc on projecticle